Solving Quantified Modal Logic Problems by Translation to Classical Logics: Shallow Embeddings into Classical Logic

 Shallow embeddings of a source logic into a target logic are translations that encode the semantics of formulae of the source logic as terms or formulae of the target logic.
 This is in contrast to so-called deep embeddings that encode the source logic formulae as uninterpreted data (usually an inductively defined datatype), and define meta-theoretical notions such as interpretation and satisfiability as functions and predicates.
 An in-depth discussion of pros and cons of both approaches is presented in \cite{GW14}.
-The shallow embedding of modal logics used in this work is based on earlier work \cite{BOR12,BP13,BR13,GSB17}.
-The main ideas are informally sketched here.
+The shallow embedding of modal logics into classical higher-order logic used in this work is based on earlier work~\cite{BOR12,BP13,BR13,GSB17}.
+The shallow embedding of modal logics into classical (typed) first-order logic is commonly referred to as \emph{standard translation}~\cite{Ohl91,BG07} and widely known.
+The main ideas of the embedding into higher-order logic are informally sketched in the following.
+The embedding into first-order logic is conceptually very similar and based on the standard translation of~\cite{BG07}, which is not explained in detail here.
+The first-order embedding was suitably augmented to cover all the different modal logic parameters, as explained below.

-The notion of Kripke semantics~\cite{BdV01,BBW06} is simulated in HOL as follows: A new type $\worldtype$ is introduced as the type of possible worlds, and a binary relation symbol $\accrel^i_{\worldtype \rightarrow \worldtype}$ models the (indexed) accessibility relation $R^i$ between worlds.
-Since the truth of a formula $\varphi$ in FOML is established through assessing the truth of $\varphi$ with respect to all worlds, formulae of FOML are identified with HOL predicates of type $\tte \coloneqq \worldtype \rightarrow \truthtypehol$, where $o$ is the classical type of truth values in HOL.
+The notion of Kripke semantics~\cite{BdV01,BBW06} is simulated in HOL as follows: A new type $\worldtype$ is introduced as the type of possible worlds, and a binary relation (predicate) symbol $\accrel^i_{\worldtype \rightarrow \worldtype \rightarrow o}$, where $o$ is the classical type of truth values in HOL, models the (indexed) accessibility relation $R^i$ between worlds.
+Since the truth of a formula $\varphi$ in FOML is established through assessing the truth of $\varphi$ with respect to all worlds, formulae of FOML are identified with HOL predicates of type $\worldtype \rightarrow \truthtypehol$, abbreviated $\tte$ in the following.
 Connectives are defined accordingly, evaluating a composite formula with respect to a given world.
 For example, the box operator, negation, disjunction, and constant-domain universal quantification over objects of type $\tau$ are defined as follows (subscripts denote types: a type $\tau \to \nu$ is the type of total functions from objects of type $\tau$ to objects of type $\nu$; expressions of form $\lambda X_\tau.
 T_\nu$ are anonymous functions mapping their parameters $X_\tau$ to some object of type $\nu$ as given by term $T$):